Statistical learning: the setting and the estimator object in scikit-learn¶

-The scikit-learn deals with learning information from one or more datasets that are represented as 2D arrays.
+Scikit-learn deals with learning information from one or more datasets that are represented as 2D arrays.
 They can be understood as a list of multi-dimensional observations.
 We say that the first axis of these arrays is the samples axis, while the second is the features axis.

-needs to be preprocessed in order to by used by scikit-learn.
+needs to be preprocessed in order to be used by scikit-learn.

 fit method that takes a dataset

 Estimator parameters: All the parameters of an estimator can be set when it is instantiated or by modifying the corresponding attribute: